CoFH/cofh.github.io/docs/tiers/index.md

   - /docs/thermal-expansion/other/tier-system/
 ---

-Certain blocks and items added by [Thermal Expansion](/docs/thermal-expansion/) come in six **tiers**.
+Certain blocks and items added by the mods in the 'Thermal' series come in six **tiers**.
 They can be upgraded to higher tiers to make them more powerful.

 Upgrading